StarpTech/k-andy/README.md

 | controlplane_public_ip | The public IP address of the controlplane server instance. | string |
 | agent_public_ip        | The public IP address of the agent server instance.        | string |

-## Disallow scheduling on the controlplane node
+## Disallow scheduling on the control-plane node

-K3s doesn't configure taints for the controlplane node.
+K3s doesn't configure taints for the control-plane node.
+If you want to ensure that workloads are only scheduled on worker nodes add the following taints to the control-plane node.

 ```sh
 kubectl taint nodes k3s-control-plane-1 node-role.kubernetes.io/control-plane=true:NoSchedule
 kubectl taint nodes k3s-control-plane-1 node-role.kubernetes.io/master=true:NoSchedule
 ```

 ## Considerations

 This setup is not intented to use for critical production workloads.
 For more informations check [k3s-architecture](https://rancher.com/docs/k3s/latest/en/architecture/).
 We don't use hetzners [cloud-controller](https://kubernetes.io/docs/concepts/architecture/cloud-controller/).
 Services of type `LoadBalancer` are implemented via [Klipper Service Load Balancer](https://github.com/k3s-io/klipper-lb).
 PVC's are implemented via [Local Path Provisioner](https://github.com/rancher/local-path-provisioner).